enolfc/keystone-voms/doc/source/index.rst

 features and users will still be able to authenticate using any of the Keystone native mechanisms.

-This documentation is based on a Keystone 9 (Mitaka) installation.
+This documentation is based on a Keystone 11 (Ocata) installation.

 .. attention::
     If you are upgrading from any priorversion, check the :doc:`Upgrade nodes <upgrade>` before proceeding.

-* Only V2 authentication is supported in Mitaka so far.
+* Only V2 authentication is supported in Ocata so far.
 * If you are using the 2014.1 (Icehouse) version, please check the `Icehouse Documentation <http://keystone-voms.readthedocs.org/en/stable-icehouse/>`_.
   Note that support in Icehouse is only for V2 authentication.